avsprakash/Udacity/Data Engineering Nanodegree/Project3/README.md

 # Project 3 - Song Play Analysis for Sparkify

+## Project Description
-## The music streaming startup - Sparkify, with its growing user base and song database, needs to move thier processes and data onto the cloud.
+    The music streaming startup - Sparkify, with its growing user base and song database, needs to move thier processes and data onto the cloud.

 ## Database schema design and ETL pipeline.